umr4nlp/umr-guidelines/guidelines.md

 (a/ áine 'woman'
 	:mod (ŋ/ ŋara 'that')
-	:ref-number Dual)
+	:refer-number dual)
 ```

-For arguments expressed only through verbal cross-referencing, or arguments that are implicit, both `:refer-person` and `:ref-number` can be used to represent their pronominal features.
-In such cases where there is no overt nominal expression to attach those values to, UMR "hallucinates" a concept (typically a named-entity category, e.g. `person`, `thing`) to attach the attribute labels to in order to facilitate cross-lingual compatibility, as in <a href="#3-3-5 (2)">(2)</a>.
-In the context preceding this one-word sentence, the speaker talks about how upon first contact between the Sanapaná and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
-Here, the Sanapaná speaker describes the reaction of his ancestors to these gifts.
-From the prefixal indexation on the verb (2nd/3rd person masculine + distributive) and the preceding context (talking about the Sanapaná ancestors), we know that the `:actor` argument of the *eat*-verb is third person plural.
-Therefore, we annotate this argument with a `(p/ person)` concept, which in turn takes `:refer-person` and `:ref-number` attributes with the values `3rd` and `Plural`.
-The `:undergoer` of this predicate is not explicitly expressed at all, but from previous context we know it is the food that they were offered by the Paraguayans.
-We therefore annotate it with a `(t/ thing)` concept that will later in the document-level annotation be marked as coreferential with a mention of 'food' in the previous context.
+For arguments expressed only through verbal cross-referencing, or arguments
+that are implicit, both `:refer-person` and `:refer-number` can be used to
+represent their pronominal features.
+In such cases where there is no overt
+nominal expression to attach those values to, UMR "hallucinates" a concept
+(typically a named-entity category, e.g. `person`, `thing`) to attach the
+attribute labels to in order to facilitate cross-lingual compatibility, as in
+<a href="#3-3-5 (2)">(2)</a>.
+In the context preceding this one-word
+sentence, the speaker talks about how upon first contact between the Sanapaná
+and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
+Here, the Sanapaná speaker describes the reaction of his ancestors to these
+gifts.
+From the prefixal indexation on the verb (2nd/3rd person masculine +
+distributive) and the preceding context (talking about the Sanapaná
+ancestors), we know that the `:actor` argument of the *eat*-verb is third
+person plural.
+Therefore, we annotate this argument with a `(p/ person)`
+concept, which in turn takes `:refer-person` and `:ref-number` attributes
+with the values `3rd` and `Plural`.
+The `:undergoer` of this predicate is not
+explicitly expressed at all, but from previous context we know it is the food
+that they were offered by the Paraguayans.
+We therefore annotate it with a
+`(t/ thing)` concept that will later in the document-level annotation be
+marked as coreferential with a mention of 'food' in the previous context.

 <span id="3-3-5 (2)" label="3-3-5 (2)">3-3-5 (2)</span>
 ```